2024–25 Incarnate Word Cardinals women's basketball team

-The 2024–25 Incarnate Word Cardinals women's basketball team represents the University of the Incarnate Word in the 2024–25 NCAA Division I women's basketball season.
+The 2024–25 Incarnate Word Cardinals women's basketball team represented the University of the Incarnate Word in the 2024–25 NCAA Division I women's basketball season.
 The Cardinals were led by sixth-year coach Jeff Dow, and are members of the Southland Conference (SLC).
 The season was surprisingly followed up with Dow not having his contract renewed.

 Media

 Home games were broadcast on ESPN+.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 17, 2024.
 Receiving 149 overall votes, the Cardinals were picked to finish fifth in the conference.